What is Texas Tulips?

 We left Dallas around four-o-clock on a Tuesday and embarked on the one hour drive to Pilot Point, TX for the very last day of Texas Tulips!

-This year, I went with Angie, a fellow blogger and friend.
+In 2019, I went with Angie, a fellow blogger and friend.

 We actually spent five hours here taking pictures and basking in the sunshine!